 - Zero Environmental Contamination and degradation

 Since inception, ZCDC has not recorded a fatality nor serious or disabling injury.
-We are working towards ISO certification as part of our vision to become a World Class mining operation.
+We are ISO certified as part of our vision to become a World Class mining operation.

 ZCDC is committed to the protection and promotion of the environment, safety and human health and welfare of its employees, community and stakeholders.